ahnpj/soc-analyst-portfolio/labs/endpoint-triage/powershell/Lab01-powershell-endpoint-triage-basics/Lab01-powershell-endpoint-triage-basics.md

 - `Move-Item`
 - `Get-Content`

+### Why I Used These Commands
+- `Get-ChildItem` and `Set-Location` allowed me to navigate directories just like in CMD, but with more flexibility.
+- `New-Item` simplified both file and folder creation with one command.
+- `Remove-Item`, `Copy-Item`, and `Move-Item` gave me precise control for cleanup and reorganization.
+- `Get-Content` was essential for quickly reading text files like logs or configs during analysis.

 ### Why This Matters
 I got practice in performing file operations in a structured way:
 - `New-Item` handles both files and folders, simplifying automation.